richardnguyen165/css-exercises/foundations/flex/02-flex-header/README.md

 - Your solution does not use floats, inline-block, or absolute positioning.

 - Note: For this exercise, it's completely acceptable to not match the font-family.

+### Result

+Aligned with answer, but I failed during my solve attempt to do the justify-content: space-between.